DataEngineeringGuru/Data-Guru/README.md

 ## Notes
 This notebook takes you through the process of creating an image classifer for various types of sports balls.
 It is the notebook that I use in the youtube video linked below.
 It is based of the [fastai lesson two notebook](https://github.com/fastai/course-v3/blob/master/nbs/dl1/lesson2-download.ipynb).

-## Config
-I recommend using google colab for this project as it makes the gpu configuration far easier.
-In google colab make sure that you go to runtime -> change runtime type -> gpu.

-In colab, running the code should create the folder structure that you need.
-Drag and drop the photos located [here](https://drive.google.com/open?id=12cDnAIntmAYZ2lXXyeOa_GWdU926FYLU) into their respective folders.
-Technically you could skip the the folder creation and just drag and drop the data from the google drive into the colab file destination

-## Data
-I used the following chrome extension to download the data from google images.
-[FatKun Batch Download Image](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en)